W3SRotterdam/uORM/README.md

 We at W3S liked that idea so we build W3S Umbraco Object Relation Mapper (in short uORM).

 ## Basic usage
 Install the uORM.dll and make your document type in Umbraco.
-Properties in that document type must be the same as your object. (in this example a title alias (case don't matter)).
+Properties in that document type must be the same as your object. (in this example only with a title alias (case don't matter)).

 Then create a strong typed object like this:
 <pre>